How to deposit your research

-In accordance with Research England policy for 2021 Research Excellence Framework (REF) you are required to enter the date of acceptance when depositing a journal article (the date when the article was formally accepted by the publisher).
+In accordance with Research England policy for the Research Excellence Framework (REF) you are required to enter the date of acceptance when depositing a journal article (the date when the article was formally accepted by the publisher).
 In order to comply with the policy, outputs must be deposited in the Research Repository within three months of the date of acceptance.

 This applies to journal articles and conference papers that are published with an ISSN.

 You are required to enter a 'Linked Journal' when uploading a journal article.
 If your journal is not listed, select '(00) Journal not Listed' and enter the correct name in the 'Journal' field below.